 - A complete blood count to rule out blood-related conditions

 - Electrolyte tests to ensure your dog isn’t dehydrated or suffering from an electrolyte imbalance

 - Urine tests to screen for urinary tract infection and other disease, and to evaluate the ability of the kidneys to concentrate urine

 - A thyroid test to determine if the thyroid gland is producing too little thyroid hormone

 - An ECG to screen for an abnormal heart rhythm, which may indicate underlying heart disease; or blood tests such as Cardiopet proBNP to assess heart health.

 Additional tests may be added on an individual dog-by-dog basis.
 Your veterinarian will recommend what is right for your pet.

-Regrettably, there is no cure for this disorder, but it can be treated.
+Regrettably, there is no cure for this disorder, but it can be treated to slow progression or improve signs.
 Drug therapy is a very popular way to treat canine cognitive dysfunction.
-These medications take time to kick in, but do help to improve your dog’s cognitive function and increase her comfort and level of contentment.
+These medications take time to kick in, but may help to improve your dog’s cognitive function and increase her comfort and level of contentment.
 Other helpful steps can include antioxidant treatments, mental stimulation, and lifestyle modification.

 If you have any questions or concerns, you should always visit or call your veterinarian – they are your best resource to ensure the health and well-being of your pets.